 1. High Tatra Mountains are impressive

-Even though the High Tatras Mountain Range is one of the smallest mountain ranges in the world, it is impressive.
+Even though the High Tatras Mountain Range is the smallest Alpine mountain range in the world, it is impressive.
 The peaks stand high and steep from a wide shallow valley that surrounds them from the south.
 The tall peaks are close to each other and many of the valleys between them are adorned with crystal-clear glacial lakes and tarns, so called plesá (the accent on ‘a’ means the letter ‘a’ should be pronounced longer; singular form is ‘pleso’).

 2. Excellent hiking trails